News Tips & advice Finance

 16-05-2024 - Estelle

-Last updated on: 06-11-2025
+Last updated on: 18-11-2025

-While mandatory insurances are limited, essential ones like business liability (AVB), professional liability (BAV), disability insurance (AOV), and legal assistance are strongly recommended.
-The costs depend on your profession and the coverage you choose, but there are smart ways to save.
+As a self-employed professional, you are responsible for your own risks.
+Mandatory insurance is limited, but essential policies such as AVB, BAV, AOV, and legal assistance are highly recommended.
+Costs depend on your profession and coverage, but there are smart ways to save.
 Being well insured is an investment in your own success.

-As a self-employed professional, you're your own boss.
-That gives you freedom, but also responsibility.
-Because what happens if you get sick, cause damage, or end up in a legal dispute?
-Unlike employees, you don’t have a safety net.
-That’s why insurance isn’t a luxury, it’s a smart investment in your future.
+As an independent professional (self-employed), you are your own boss.
+That gives freedom, but also responsibility.
+What happens if you get sick, cause damage, or end up in a legal dispute?
+Unlike employees, you have no safety net.
+That’s why insurance is not a luxury, but a smart investment in your future.
+In this blog, you’ll read which insurances are mandatory, which ones you really need, and how to keep them affordable.
+This way, you can make the right choices with confidence.

 Are there mandatory insurances for freelancers?